ciruss/elron-timetable/README.md

 # elron-timetable
 Elron timetable in your terminal

-Get Elron route times from your terminal
+Get Elron schedule from your terminal

 Install packages